Bharuch

 The city of Bharuch and surroundings have been settled since times of antiquity.
-It was a ship building centre and sea port in the pre-compass coastal trading routes to points West, perhaps as far back as the days of the pharaohs.
+It was a ship building centre and sea port in the pre-compass coastal trading routes for trading with the Occident and the East, perhaps as far back as the days of earliest trade connections.
 The route made use of the regular and predictable monsoon winds or galleys.
-Many goods from the Far East (the famed Spice and Silk trade) were shipped there during the annual monsoon winds, making it a terminus for several key land-sea trade routes.
-Bharuch was known to the Greeks, the various Persian Empires, in the Roman Republic and Empire, and in other Western centres of civilisation through the end of the European Middle Ages.
+Many goods from the Far East and Far West (the famed Spices and Silk trade) were shipped there during the annual monsoon winds, making it a terminus for several key land-sea trade routes.
+Bharuch was known to the Greeks, the Parthian Empire, in the Roman Empire, the Chinese, and in other Western and Eastern centres of civilisation through the end of the European Middle Ages and other the middle ages of the world.

-In the 3rd century, the port of Bharuch was mentioned as Barugaza.

-During the 8th century, the town of Bharuch was ruled by King Mayur giving rise to the Chaudhary Dynasty.
-The king ruled the city for 50 years and was popularly known as the 'Ace of Bharuch'.

-Arab traders entered Gujarat via Bharuch to do business.
-The British and the Dutch (Valandas) later noted Bharuch's importance and established their business centres here.

-At the end of the 17th century, it was plundered twice, but recovered quickly.
-Afterwards, a proverb was composed about it, "Bhangyu Bhangyu Toye Bharuch", which translates to "Bish-boshed, ever Bharuch".
-As a trading depot, the limitations of coastal shipping made it a regular terminus via several mixed trade routes of the fabled spice and silk trading between East and West.
-During the British Raj it was officially known as Broach.

-Bharuch was ruled by Delhi Sultanate for 94 years, Gujarat's independent Sultanate for 181 years, Mughal Sultanate for 164 years, independent nawabs for 36 years and Maratha rule for 19 years.

-Bharuch has been the home to the Gujarati Bhargav Brahmin community for ages.
-The community traces its lineage to Maharshi Bhrigu Rishi and Bhagwan Parshuram who is considered by Hindus to be an incarnation of Vishnu.
-The Bhargav community still administers a large number of public trusts in the city.
-However the present day Bhargav Brahmins have migrated to Mumbai, Surat, Vadodara, Ahmedabad and other countries like the US, UK and Australia.
+Bharuch has been the home to the Gujarati Bhargava Brahmana community for ages.The community traces its lineage to Bhrigu and Parashurama, who is the sixth avatara of Vishnu.
+The Bhargava community still administers a large number of public trusts in the city.
+However the present day Bhargava Brahmanas have migrated to Mumbai, Surat, Vadodara, Ahmedabad and other countries such as France, Britain, Australia and New Zealand.